401k Plans

 Investing in a 401(k) plan is the most simple and effective way to grow your nest egg.
 Most companies offer 401(k) plans to their employees.
 If your employer matches contributions, set a goal to contribute equal to your employer’s maximum match, generally 6% of your compensation.

 If your employer doesn’t match, 401(k) plans are still a great way to get the tax deduction benefits with each paycheck deferral and gain access to a wide variety of investment options.
-One exception – if your employer does not match, and you plan to contribute less than $6,000, an IRA may be the better choice.
-Check out the IRA section of the Investing section for more info.
+One exception – if your employer does not match, and you plan to contribute less than $7,000, an IRA may be the better choice.
+Check out the IRA section here.

 Contribution Limits

 Start with 6% of your salary.
 If you can afford more, do it, especially if your company offers an employer match.
 If you can’t afford 6%, start with $50 or $100 per month.
 Whatever you can.
-This year the IRS has increased the maximum employee 401(k) contribution limit to $20,500 per year.
-The maximum contribution for 2021 was $19,500.
+The IRS increased the maximum employee 401(k) contribution limit to $23,500 per year for 2025, an increase from $23,000 in 2024.
 Additional contributions can be made if you are age 50 or older.
-For 2022, that number remains at $6,500.
+For 2025, that number remains at $7,500.

 Traditional vs Roth